Table of contents

 3) Network Architecture Optimization

 An illustration of this is the integration of digital twins.
 By combining AI and digital twin technologies, NSPs can obtain a highly detailed and precise assessment of their network’s performance across diverse real-world scenarios.
 This enables informed decision-making regarding the strategic placement of network components and effective management strategies for optimal outcomes.
-As the demand for 5G applications, such as gaming and intelligent cities, experiences a surge, NSPs can confidently expand their networks to better cater to the growing needs of these telecom AI applications.
+As the demand for 5G applications, such as gaming and intelligent cities, surges, NSPs can confidently expand their networks to better cater to the growing needs of these telecom AI applications.

 4) Identifying New Revenue Opportunities